1985 Major League Baseball postseason: Kansas City Royals (AL) vs. St. Louis Cardinals (NL)

 This was the first World Series since 1974 to feature two teams representing the same state, and the first all-Missouri World Series since 1944, which featured the Cardinals and the St. Louis Browns (now the Baltimore Orioles).
 The Royals defeated the Cardinals in seven games to capture their first World Series title in franchise history.
-The Royals became the fifth team in World Series history to come back from a 3-1 series deficit to win the championship, and only the second expansion team to win a World Series after the New York Mets.
-The Royals also became the first team in MLB history to win both the ALCS and the World Series after trailing three games to one in both rounds.
-This was the first major league championship won by a team from Kansas City since 1970, when the Kansas City Chiefs won Super Bowl IV.

-The Cardinals took Games 1 and 2 in Kansas City.
-When the series moved to St. Louis, the Royals got on the board with a 6-1 victory in Game 3 thanks to excellent pitching from Bret Saberhagen, however the Cardinals would win Game 4 off a complete game shutout performance from John Tudor to take a three games to one series lead.
-The Royals again won 6-1 in Game 5 to send the series back to Kansas City.
+John Tudor pitched six solid innings as the Cardinals took Game 1 on the road.
+In Game 2, the Royals lead 2-0 after eight innings, but the Cardinals put up four unanswered runs in the top of the ninth to win and take a 2—0 series lead.
+When the series moved to St. Louis, the Royals got on the board with a 6–1 victory in Game 3 as Bret Saberhagen went the distance, however the Cardinals would win Game 4 off a complete-game shutout performance from Tudor to take a 3–1 series lead.
+Danny Jackson pitched a five-hit complete game as the Royals prevailed by a 6–1 score against in Game 5 to send the series back to Kansas City.
 Game 6 of the series was marred by a controversial call in which first batter and pinch-hitter Jorge Orta, sent a chopping bouncer to the right of Jack Clark.
 He tossed the ball to Worrell, who tagged the bag ahead of Orta, but Clark's toss was behind Worrell and it allowed the running Orta to come between umpire Don Denkinger and his view of the lunging Worrell's glove.
 Denkinger called Orta safe.
 TV replays - not used by officials for play review until 2008 - indicated that Orta should have been called out, and an argument ensued on the field.
 The Cardinals argued briefly but as crew chief and believing he had made the correct call, Denkinger would not reverse it.
 Orta remained at first.
 In his book You're Missing a Great Game, Herzog wrote that he later wished he had asked Commissioner Peter Ueberroth, who was in attendance, to overrule the call and declare Orta out.
 If Ueberroth had refused to do so, Herzog would have pulled his team from the field and forfeited the game.
-The Royals ended up winning 2-1 to force a seventh game.
-In Game 7, Saberhagen pitched a five-hit complete game shutout as the Royals embarrassed the Cardinals, 11-0, to secure the title.
+The Royals ended up winning 2–1 to force a seventh game.
+In Game 7, Saberhagen pitched a five-hit complete-game shutout as the Royals embarrassed the Cardinals, 11–0, to secure the title.